DeepDiverGuy/PocketNoteMaker/README.md

 It may not work on Linux distributions.

 ## Description
-This is a simple python script that takes a PDF file, creates images for each page in the pdf, stores those in a folder and from that folder, merges 4 pictures in each docx page.
+This is a simple python script that converts a PDF file into a pocket note (in docx format).

 ## Dependencies
 - docx